kokke/tiny-regex-c/README.md

 Regex pattern;

-/* Compile a simple regular expression using character classes, meta-char and greedy + non-greedy quantifiers: */ re_compile(&pattern, "[Hh]ello [Ww]orld\\s*[!]?");
+/* Compile a simple regular expression using character classes, meta-char and quantifiers: */ re_compile(&pattern, "[Hh]ello [Ww]orld\\s*[!]?");

 /* Check if the regex matches the text: */ errno = 0;
+size_t length;
-size_t match_idx = re_rmatch(pattern, string_to_search);
+size_t match_idx = re_match(pattern, string_to_search, &length);
 if (!errno)
-	printf("match at idx %d.\n", match_idx);
+	printf("Match at index %zu with length %zu.\n", match_idx, length);
 ```

-For more usage examples I encourage you to look at the code in the `tests`-folder.
+For more usage examples I encourage you to look at the code in the `tests`-folder, as well as `example.c` for a simple `grep` implementation.

 ## TODO
-- Tests that include atomics, word boundaries, \R and modifiers
+- More tests that include atomics, word boundaries, \R and modifiers.
-- Implement | operator
+- Implement captures.
-- Implement groups and captures
+- Implement lookarounds and inverted groups.
+- Implement branches (| operator).
-- Add file sizes for other architectures in README.md
+- Add file sizes for other architectures in README.md.
-- Add `tests/test_perf.c` for performance and time measurements.
+- Add `tests/speed.c` for performance and time measurements.

 ## License
 All material in this repository is in the public domain.